 Coincidentally three of the enquirers were from websites created on Wix.
-So I decided to clarify this matter with 15 reasons why not build your website with Wix.
+So we decided to clarify this matter with 15 reasons why not to build your website with Wix.

 And despite the fact that they thought they have their dream website because they built it (and it took time to get where it is), what any business owner wants is to have their website appearing on Google – as soon as possible.

 So here are the reasons why you should run away from Wix.

 The service ignored the most basic fundamentals of search engine optimisation.

 2- One Page Only

 Wix limits the number of keywords and pages you can rank for because in the eyes of the search engines it is just one page that utilises flash to imitate several pages.
 The code for every page of a wix site is contained within one page.